zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Build Targets
 --------------

-First, cd to $CONTROLLER.
+First, cd to $OSI_DIR.
 There are three essential build targets:

-* make: this target will build all essential features (This is the one to use)
+* make: this target will build all essential features (This is the primary one)
 * packstack: This target will only build the Packstack setup
 * neutron: This target builds only the network part of neutron